-There can be no assurances that specifically negotiated loss limitations or exclusions in our policies will be enforceable in the manner we intend.
+Specifically negotiated loss limitations or exclusions in our policies may not be enforceable in the manner we intend.
 As industry practices and legal, judicial, social, and other conditions change, unexpected and unintended issues related to claims and coverage may emerge.
 For example, many of our policies limit the period during which a customer may bring a claim, which may be shorter than the statutory period under which such claims can be brought against our customers.
 While these limitations and exclusions help us assess and mitigate our loss exposure, it is possible that a court or regulatory authority could nullify or void a limitation or exclusion or legislation could be enacted modifying or barring the use of such limitations or exclusions.
 These types of governmental actions could result in higher than anticipated loss and loss adjustment expense, which could have a material adverse effect on our financial condition or results of operations.
-In addition, court decisions, such as the 1995 Montrose decision in California could read policy exclusions narrowly so as to expand coverage, thereby requiring insurers to create and write new exclusions.
+In addition, court decisions could read policy exclusions narrowly so as to expand coverage, thereby requiring insurers to create and write new exclusions.
 These issues may adversely affect our business by either broadening coverage beyond our underwriting intent or by increasing the frequency or severity of claims.
 In some instances, these changes may not become apparent until sometime after we have issued insurance contracts that are affected by the changes.
-As a result, the full extent of liability under our insurance contracts may not be known for many vears after a contract is issued.
+As a result, the full extent of liability under our insurance contracts may not be known for many years after a contract is issued.